GGNRA/National Park Service,

 removed exotic vegetation and planted natives.
 Barren strips of pavement

 were removed and a lagoon and tidal marsh were constructed.
 Now water

 sparkles in the marsh, and shorebirds dig through the mud while pelicans

 fly over the waves.
 Dunes, supplemented with native plants, are showcases

-buckwheat, and sand verbena blossoms.
+for lupine, buckwheat, and sand verbena blossoms.
 Some friends recently saw a whale

 spouting off the shore.
 All this in the shadow of the beautiful Golden